Professional Indemnity Insurance

 Frequently asked questions

-Can you provide negligence and claim for compensation examples?
+Can you provide some PI claim examples?

 1) An architect specifies inadequate materials for a construction project and a client seeks a claim for compensation for £250,000 to rebuild.